kgoderis/openhab-addons/bundles/org.openhab.io.homekit/src/main/java/org/openhab/io/homekit/documentation/EventLoopPrevention.md

 ## Loop Prevention Mechanisms Working Together

-The HomeKit event system uses multiple complementary mechanisms to prevent event loops.
+The Homekit event system uses multiple complementary mechanisms to prevent event loops.
 These mechanisms work at different levels and provide overlapping protection:

 ### 1. Event History and Hop Count
 - **Purpose**: Prevent infinite propagation of the same event